NBA First Basket: Predictions, Best Bets, Stats, & Odds 2025-26

 Post

 Braxton has been covering the NBA for Lineups since the 2022 season.
 He's worked with multiple collegiate coaching staffs regarding analytics and scouting, which has allowed him to understand the game on a deeper level.
-Braxton is also a contributor at Thunderous Intentions.
+Braxton also currently writes about the Oklahoma City Thunder for Thunder Roundtable.

 Hot Betting Odds Stories